MeganNyhan/CI_PP5_SALT/README.md

 <br>

 <p> Colours:</p>
-<p> Colours are beased on a modern e-commerce website, so taking advantage of white and black (balck fixed navigation menu) and balck footer, contrasting with a white background for the body (where products and all other content appear).
+<p> Colours are beased on a modern e-commerce website, so taking advantage of white and black.
+A black footer, contrasting with a white background for the body (where products and all other content appear).
 </p>
 <br>
 <p> Structure:</p>